Skip to content

 Once you have the right pair of scissors, you can tackle several cutting techniques from your own bathroom.
 The key is to start with the basics and build your confidence before trying more complex styles.
 With a little practice, you can keep your hair looking fresh between salon visits, saving you time and money.
 Remember to work in a well-lit area and have your tools ready before you begin.

-Master Basic Trims and Maintenance
+Start with Basic Trims and Maintenance Cuts

 The simplest and most essential at-home technique is the basic trim.
 This is perfect for snipping away split ends and maintaining the shape of your current haircut.
 The golden rule is to always cut less than you think you need to—you can go back and take more off, but you can't put it back on.
 Work with clean, dry hair and section it off with clips.
 Comb a small section straight and hold it taut between your fingers, then carefully snip the ends.
 A steady hand and sharp scissors are all you need to keep your hair healthy and neat.